jlsajfj/Portfolio/README.md

 # Portfolio

 This is my portfolio, just getting together what I've done.
+Check out the issues to see what is done and what is still in progress.

 ## Table of Contents